You’re Here So Let’s Have a Discussion About Creating a Last Will Before Your Passing

 Changing a Will: It’s Called a “Codicil” and Here’s How it Works

 Oftentimes, people need or want to change their Last Will and Testament to reflect a change in their thinking and/or intent.
-To minimize the amount of times you need to come back to change or redraft a part(s) of a Will when personal property is involved, we will state within the Will itself that you can create and make changes to who gets items of “personal property” (i.e. jewelry, an antique car, etc.) by way of a separate writing.
+To minimize the amount of times you need to come back to change or redraft a part(s) of a Will when personal property is involved, we will state within the Will itself that you can create and make changes to who gets items of “personal property” (i.e., jewelry, an antique car, etc.) by way of a separate writing.
 This way, you don’t need to waste time asking us to prepare a codicil to change who gets the television set or fine china and silver tea set.
-You can make the change on your own with a sheet of paper.
+You can make the change yourself with a sheet of paper.
 We make clear in the Will that these sheets of paper are for this purpose, and it is perfectly acceptable under state law.

 But what if you need to make a big change to your Will, such as disinheriting somebody or changing who gets what?
 You need to then execute a codicil to the Will.
 The law for executing a codicil to your Will is the same as executing the original Will.
 You need to adhere to the legal formalities to make it valid and self-proving.
 If there is a written codicil, it needs to be clear that this writing is intended to change the Will.
-In a reported case, a NJ court held that a holographic codicil to a Will is valid if it specifically (or by clear implication) refers to the Will it is amending, or it is attached to.
-A codicil is (in effect) republishing the original Will subject to the changes the codicil is making, and failure to mention the original Will or attach the original Will that is being amended can be grounds to reject a purported codicil from probate.
+In a reported case, an NJ court held that a holographic codicil to a Will is valid if it specifically (or by clear implication) refers to the Will it amends or is attached to.
+A codicil is (in effect) republishing the original Will, subject to the changes the codicil is making, and failure to mention the original Will or attach the original Will that is being amended can be grounds to reject a purported codicil from probate.

 Challenging a Will: Undue Influence

 Proving undue influence is no small feat.
-Normally, to show undue influence, you need clear and convincing evidence that a fraud occurred which led to the creation of this Will.
+Normally, to show undue influence, you need clear and convincing evidence that a fraud occurred, which led to the creation of this Will.
 However, if a challenger to a Will can prove that a confidential relationship existed between the decedent and the person who benefits from the Will, and that there are suspicious circumstances between the two that lead to the change or rewriting of a new Will, a presumption of undue influence is created.
-The beneficiary of the Will then has to prove why his or her actions did not unduly influence the testator.
+The beneficiary of the Will must then prove that his or her actions did not unduly influence the testator.
 It is a very fact-specific analysis, requiring a court to look at the relationship between the beneficiary and the decedent, what led to the execution of the new Will, and why so much property was given to this person.

 Challenging a Will: Lack of Capacity